asarangan/ADSB_Monitor2/README.md

-This app can switch the Stratus3 ADSB receiver to the openGDL format.
+This app can switch the Stratus3 ADSB receiver to the openGDL format, as well as monitor the data coming through the receiver.